 In our International businesses, recurrent business profit from our railway subsidiaries was HK\$104 million for the first half of the year compared to a recurrent business loss of HK\$12 million over the same period in 2020.
-This was mainly due to better performance from Metro Trains Melbourne Pty.
-Ltd. and our operations and maintenance ("O&M") business at Sydney Metro North West, which was partially offset by lower farebox revenue from MTRX in Sweden due to COVID-19.
+This was mainly due to better performance from Metro Trains Melbourne Pty Ltd and our O&M business at Sydney Metro North West, which was partially offset by lower farebox revenue from MTRX in Sweden due to COVID-19.